Drive an interstate or overseas-registered vehicle

-You can drive your overseas registered vehicle in the Northern Territory (NT) if can meet all of the following:
+You can drive your overseas-registered vehicle in the Northern Territory (NT) if it can meet all of the following criteria:

 - it's only temporarily in the NT (less than three months)

 - it's registered in another country for the duration of its stay in the NT

 - it has number plates required by the law of that country

 - it has a policy of compulsory third party insurance issued within Australia.

 If the vehicle first entered Australia in the NT

 You must have your vehicle inspected at a government inspection facility for compliance with NT roadworthy requirements.

 - provide a current certificate of registration from the country where the vehicle is registered, in the name of the applicant, for the vehicle